bezzlab/mzIdentMLVisualiser/README.md

  1. wrapper - mzIdentMLToJSON.xml
  2. python script - mzIdentMLToJSON.py
  3. java library - mzIdentMLExtractor.jar
+ 4. library dependancies - lib folder

-Again, you need to set your root path to **root** variable in mzIdentMLToJSON.py file.
+Again, you need to set your root/absolute path of <your galaxy directory> to **root** variable in mzIdentMLToJSON.py file.

 **Note:** You need to restart server to reflect the changes.
 Users have to login to the server in order to use visualisation functionality.